 Carry boxes are great for small breeds.
 More than 30,000 people have given Henkelion’s dog carrier a 4.7-star rating on Amazon.

 Good for: Henkelion’s dog carrier is ideal for small dogs prone to anxiety.
 It keeps them in one safe space so they won’t pace.
 When you’re ready to use it, simply place a loose blanket over the top of the carrier to reduce anxiety further.
 They’ll be able to easily breathe thanks to the carrier’s mesh material.

 Why our vets love it: Our vets like the high marks from previous buyers — they lend credibility to the product.
 The durable, lightweight mesh and polyester material ensure it’s breathable and comfy, making it ultra-safe (and pleasant) for your pet.

 4. Backseat hammocks

 Hammocks typically have belts and tabs that pet owners can secure to the vehicle’s backseat.
 A car safety dog harness or seat belt is still necessary when using these hammocks to keep dogs secure so that they cannot move around throughout the car or run away after a car accident.

 Good for: Large dogs because they may feel cramped in a crate.
-Frisco’s hammock gives them some breathing room.
+Active Pets’ hammock gives them some breathing room.
 They’ll stay secure when used in combination with a seatbelt or harness.
-The three-step installation and compatibility with most car models make the Frisco hammock an option for pet parents with medium to large breeds.
+The six-anchor-point setup and compatibility with most car models make this hammock an option for pet parents with medium to large breeds.

 Why our vets love it: The hammock is easy to install and keeps dogs secure with a seatbelt or harness.
-The hammock also minimizes shedding to other areas of the car.
+The hammock also features 600D Oxford waterproof material for simple cleanup of any dog messes while minimizing fur shedding to other areas of the car.